1-AlenToma/expo-sqlite-wrapper/documentations/SetupModules.md

 `autoIncrement` the column autoIncrement.

-`unique` the column act as and id, this is only apply when you are using the library `save` to insert or update your items.
+`unique` the column act as an id, this is only apply when you are using the library `save` to insert or update your items.

-`encrypt(encryptionKey)` incrypt the data in the column, this is only applied for string types.
+`encrypt(encryptionKey)` incrypt the data in the column, this is only applied for string and json types.

 `objectPrototype()` instead of using `onItemCreate` you could use this instead to convert json item to a `class`.
 Note that it will skip the contructor call